Pangauwin/Hell-OS/README.md

 The pins on this circuit are those I use on my project files :
  - LCD (RS) : 8
  - LCD (E) : 9
+ - LCD (DB4) : 10
+ - LCD (DB5) : 11
+ - LCD (DB6) : 12
+ - LCD (DB7) : 13
+ - Buzzer : 6
+ - Down Button : 7
+ - Right Button : 5
+ - Up Button : 4
+ - Middle Button : 3
+ - Left Button : 2

+For the ground/power connection, just check out the upper picture.
+If you choose to change those pins, you must register the changes in the variables.hpp file (located on the root of the project) in order to make this project work.

 ## Code Execution Instructions